BitcoinDesign/Guide/guide/private-key-management/overview.md

 If your product supports the **Lightning network** by running a local node, the *automatic cloud backup* scheme is often the best fit.
 This is due to the need for continuously backing up accurate channel states.
 It is possible, but more complicated for the user to achieve this with a *manual backup*.

-It is not yet possible to use *external signing device* or *multi-key* schemes for Lightning.
+It is not yet possible to use *external signer* or *multi-key* schemes for Lightning.
 This is due to the need for the private key(s) to be available to the Lightning node at all times.

 {% include tip/close.html %}